iBMLab/iMap4/README.md

 <sup>2</sup> Department of Psychology, Bournemouth University, UK.
 <sup>3</sup> Centre for Clinical Brain Sciences, Neuroimaging Sciences, University of Edinburgh, Edinburgh, UK.

+For installation, please download ./Matlab_Installation_Package and intall the toolbox as a Matlab Application

 Please read the guidebook for more information of how to use the toolbox.

 Updates and new release will be announced on our lab website: http://perso.unifr.ch/roberto.caldara/index.php?page=3